axflow/axflow/packages/models/README.md

 ## Features

-* Zero-dependency, lightweight package to consume all the most popular models and APIs
+* Zero-dependency, lightweight package to consume all the most popular LLMs, embedding models, and more
+* Built exclusively on modern web standards such as `fetch` and the stream APIs
-* First-class streaming support with both low-level byte streams or higher-level parsed chunks
+* First-class streaming support with both low-level byte streams or higher-level JavaScript objects
-* Supports Node 17.5.0+, browsers, ESM, CJS, and more environments
+* Supports Node 18+, Next.js serverless or edge runtime, browsers, ESM, CJS, and more
-* Supports custom `fetch` implementation, allowing for older node environments or request middleware (e.g., logging)
+* Supports a custom `fetch` implementation for request middleware (e.g., custom headers, logging)

 ## Supported models

-- [X] OpenAI and OpenAI-compatible Chat, Completion, and Embedding models
+- ✅ OpenAI and OpenAI-compatible Chat, Completion, and Embedding models
-- [X] Cohere and Cohere-compatible generation and embedding models
+- ✅ Cohere and Cohere-compatible Generation and Embedding models
-- [X] Anthropic and Anthropic-compatible completion models
+- ✅ Anthropic and Anthropic-compatible Completion models
-- [ ] Google PaLM models
+- Google PaLM models (coming soon)
-- [ ] Azure OpenAI
+- Azure OpenAI (coming soon)
-- [ ] Replicate
+- Replicate (coming soon)
-- [ ] HuggingFace
+- HuggingFace (coming soon)

 ## Basic Usage